Awthura/CookingRecipes/README.md

 # Run the Project
 To start the project please instal docker first and write "docker-compose up" in your command prompt.
-To start the the backend alone, type "mvn spring:boot run"
+To start the the backend alone, type "mvn spring-boot:run"